Representation-Based Exploration for Language Models: From Test-Time to Post-Training: Problem Setup: From Inference-Time to Post-Training

 Instead, we focus on \emph{selection-based} approaches that initially sample a large set of candidate responses to the prompt, then use a diversity bonus $\div(x,y)$ derived from the model to filter this set down to a smaller, more diverse ``coreset'' \citep{clarkson2010coresets,feldman2020turning} that is passed to the verifier.
 Formally, we consider the following protocol: For each prompt $x$, we (1) sample an initial batch of $N$ responses $y_1,\ldots,y_{N}\sim\pi(\cdot\mid{}x)$, (2) use the inference-time selection algorithm $\Alg$ to select $k$ of these responses (a subset $S\subset[N]$ of size $|S|=k$), and (3) query the verifier and record if any of the selected responses are rewarding.
 That is, we measure pass@$k$,\loose { } Importantly, the filtering algorithm operates without the verifier, and so successfully retaining high-quality responses translates to improved \emph{verifier efficiency} (i.e., number of responses for which we query the verifier) over the initial set of responses.
 Thus, a useful diversity bonus $\div(x,y)$ should yield a coreset that is maximally ``exploratory,'' in the sense that it is the most diverse set of responses that can be selected for a fixed budget of verifier queries.
 For example, in math reasoning settings, we would like to select the distinct-but-plausible proof strategies for a given problem, thus covering the space of potential proofs and maximizing the chance of selecting a correct one.

-\begin{remark} While we mainly introduce inference-time selection as a stepping stone to post-training (i.e., algorithms in this setting are not more compute-efficient than naive sampling, even if they are more verifier-efficient), we do expect inference-time exploration to be useful in its own right for domains where querying a verifier is costly or difficult (e.g., collecting feedback from expert-level annotators), allowing for more sample- and hence cost-efficient data curation. \end{remark}
+\begin{remark} While we mainly introduce inference-time selection as a stepping stone to post-training (i.e., algorithms in this setting are not more compute-efficient than naive sampling, even if they are more verifier-efficient), we do expect inference-time exploration to be useful in its own right for domains where querying a verifier is costly or difficult (e.g., collecting feedback from expert-level annotators), allowing for more sample- and hence cost-efficient data curation.
+For preliminary results in one such domain, please refer to~\arxiv{\cref{subsec:application}}\iclr{\cref{sec:appendix_protein_sequence_generation}}. \end{remark}